Merlot is one of my all-time favorite wines, which is a good thing because I make Merlot every year and have a lot to drink!

 The best vegetarian dishes to pair with Merlot don’t have to be difficult.
 Food pairings that have earthy flavors and rich fat cheese or oil will compliment Merlot’s plump, plummy profile.
 Mushrooms, bean, cheese, and even tomato-based dishes work well with Merlot.

-Here are a few delicious Merlot pairing ideas to get you started.
+Here are a few delicious Merlot vegetarian food pairing ideas to get you started.

 What Does Merlot Taste Like?

 Like all wines, the climate will influence the style of your Merlot wine.
 Generally speaking, there are 2 distinctive Merlot wine styles to watch out for:

 - Cool Climate Merlot (e.g. Bordeaux, France): These Merlot wines will have more structured tannins and crunchy black fruit, and maybe even a slightly earthy flavor.

 - Warm Climate Merlot (e.g., California, Eastern Washington, Southeast Australia): These will be jammier Merlot wines, with velvety black fruit, higher alcohol, and a smoother profile.

 Helpful Tip: Here’s a 30-second tasting tip on how to taste tannins.
 This is a great skill to develop as you jump into red wines.